Dnhem/shuez_and_buez/README.md

    ```sh
    npm i
    ```
-* Start the app
-   cd in frontend and run:
+* Start the app on frontend - cd in frontend and run:
    ```sh
    npm start
    ```
-   cd in backend and run:
+* Start the app on backend - cd in backend and run:
    ```sh
    node server.js
    ```

 ### Test files

-* Test
   RUN BACKEND TESTS - cd in backend and run:
    ```sh
    jest